10 Electric Light Orchestra Albums Everyone Should Own

 Electric Light Orchestra albums

-Continuing with our top 10 Electric Light Orchestra albums list we turn to the band’s debut album. simply entitled Electric Light Orchestra.
-The album’s opening track was the heavily Beatles influenced number “10538 Overture.”
-This just wasn’t heavily Beatles influenced it was Sgt.
+Continuing with our list of the top 10 Electric Light Orchestra albums, we turn to the band’s debut album entitled Electric Light Orchestra.
+The album’s opening track was the heavily Beatles-influenced number “10538 Overture.
+This just wasn’t heavily Beatles-influenced.
+It was Sgt.
 Pepper Beatles heavily influenced.
-But, in the end, it was indeed great.
-And one can’t forget it was 1970, everyone was influenced by The Beatles in 1970.
+But, in the end, it was indeed excellent.
+And one can’t forget it was 1970; The Beatles influenced everyone in 1970.
 The Beatles’ influence continued heavily on the rest of the album.
-The record’s next track “Look At Me Now,” sung and written by Roy Wood used very similar arraignments that were defined by The Beatles “Eleanor Rigby.”
-This is an interesting album that more than anything defined Electric Light Orchestra as a band to be watched.
+The record’s next track, “Look At Me Now,” sung and written by Roy Wood, used similar arraignments defined by The Beatles “Eleanor Rigby.”
+This is an exciting album that, more than anything, defined Electric Light Orchestra as a band to be watched.

 # 8 – Time